Parre87/projekt1/README.md

 - __About us section__

-    - Under the navigation bar there is a section titled "Get to know your future employees".
+    - Under the navigation bar there is a section titled "Vacant developers".
 There, the employees are presented with pictures and information about their skills-set and background.
 At the moment, there is only one person available to hire.
      - The colour is white but also see trough, you can see the background picture.